LeonardoMancilha/Stopwatch/README.md

 ## 💻 Descrição do projeto / Description of the project

-Portuguese: Neste projeto, criei um site sobre um cronômetro onde busco aplicar meus conhecimentos em JavaScript Dates e criei um curso online de JavaScript na Udemy que fiz. <br> <br>
+<h2>Portuguese</h2> Neste projeto, criei um site sobre um cronômetro onde busco aplicar meus conhecimentos em JavaScript Dates e criei um curso online de JavaScript na Udemy que fiz. <br>

-English: In this project, I created a website about a stopwatch where I seek to apply my skills in JavaScript Dates and I have created an online course on Udemy of JavaScript that I have done.
+<h2>English</h2> In this project, I created a website about a stopwatch where I seek to apply my skills in JavaScript Dates and I have created an online course on Udemy of JavaScript that I have done.

 ---